Poisoning Semi-supervised Federated Learning via Unlabeled Data: Attacks and Defenses: Background

+We first review the limitations of supervised federated learning (SFL).
+SFL learns the statistical laws of large-scale labeled data (such as statistical distribution and feature space)) to ensure high performance on unseen datasets.
+However, in many application domains like medical and financial fields, tagged data is precious and difficult to obtain.
+In addition, SFL generally achieves perfect accuracy on the training dataset if trained sufficiently, but it may not generalize well to the test data.
+The reason is that the diversity of training data is often limited.
+Among all the existing methods, a good strategy for improving generalization is to train on a larger training dataset \cite{carlini2021poisoning}.
+Unfortunately, the cost of collecting such large datasets is high.

-In this section, we present a semi-supervised federated learning (SSFL) system, as illustrated in Fig. \ref{fig-2}.
-In our SSFL setting, the server $\mathcal{S}$ holds a labeled dataset ${D_s} = \{ ({x_i},{y_i})\} _{i = 1}^{{N_s}}$, where $N_s$ denotes the number of samples in the labeled dataset.
-For $m$ clients $C_i$, $i \in [1,m]$, $k$-th client holds an unlabeled dataset ${D_k} = \{ ({x_i})\} _{i = 1}^{{N_k}}$ ($k \in [1,m]$ and $N_k$ denotes the number of samples in the local unlabeled dataset).
-Similar to the typical FL \cite{ref-5}, the goal of the server and clients in the SSFL system is to collaboratively train a global model in high quality. \textit{Note that it is challenging for SSFL to achieve the above goal because SSFL is limited by the fact that the client has unlabeled data.} Therefore, we aim to design a new training method to make the performance of SSFL comparable to the typical FL.
-The steps of our proposed training method for SSFL are as follows:
+To address these issues, we present semi-supervised federated learning (SSFL), which take advantages of semi-supervised learning techniques~\cite{zhai2019s4l,kingma2014semi,wang2007label,yuan2020revisiting,berthelot2019mixmatch,sohn2020fixmatch} to perform training over the data that lacks labels, as illustrated in Fig. \ref{fig-2}.
+In the SSFL setting, the server $\mathcal{S}$ holds a small labeled dataset ${\mathcal{D}_s} = \{ ({x_i},{y_i})\} _{i = 1}^{{N_s}}$, where $N_s$ denotes the number of samples in the labeled dataset.
+For $k$ clients in SSFL, each client hold an unlabeled dataset $\mathcal{D}_k$ = $\{({x_i})\}_{i = 1}^{N_k}$, where $N_k$ $({N_k} \gg {N_s})$ denotes the number of samples in the local unlabeled dataset.
+Similar to a typical FL system \cite{ref-5}, the goal of the server and clients in SSFL is to collaboratively train a global model in high quality.
+Note that it is challenging for SSFL to achieve this goal, due to the fact that the client has unlabeled data.
+The steps of an SSFL training method are as follows:

-\begin{itemize} \item \textbf{\textit{Phase 1, Initialization:}} First, the server selects a certain proportion $q$ $(0 < q < 1)$ of clients from all participating clients to participate in an SSFL task (e.g., prediction tasks or classification tasks).
-Second, unlike the typical FL, the server not only aggregates the updates uploaded by the clients, but also trains an initialized global model $\omega_0$ on its own labeled dataset $D_s$.
+\textbf{\textit{Phase 1, Initialization:}} The server selects a certain proportion $q$ $(0 < q \leqslant 1)$ of clients from all clients to participate in an SSFL task (e.g., prediction tasks).
+Unlike the typical FL, the server not only aggregates the updates uploaded by the clients, but also trains an initialized global model $\omega_0$ on its own labeled dataset $\mathcal{D}_s$.
 On the server side, the goal is to minimize the following objective function:

+where ${\mathcal{L}_s}(\omega)$ is the loss function, $\ell ( \cdot , \cdot )$ is the cross-entropy loss, and $\phi ( \cdot )$ is the data augmentation function (e.g., flip-and-shift augmentation \cite{ref-58} and RandAugment \cite{ref-59}).
+After that, the server broadcasts the initialized global model $\omega_0$ to assign pseudo labels to the selected clients.